Conference

 3. Understanding hidden disabilities

-Improve your understanding of what it is like living and working with a hidden disability in the NHS and access tips on how to make your environments more inclusive for people with hidden disabilities.
+This session provided an overview of what it is like living and working with a hidden disability in the NHS and tips on how to make your environments more inclusive for people with hidden disabilities.

 Kataya McKeever-Willis, Senior Programme Officer: Diversity and Inclusion, NHS Employers

-Nicky Bowbrick Parry, Diversity and Inclusion Advisor, East of England Ambulance Service Trust
+Nicky Bowbrick Parry, Reasonable Adjustment Advisor, East of England Ambulance Service Trust

 Barbara Molony-Oates, Public Involvement Manager, Health Research Authority